Hdoc1509/hrc/packages/toggle-theme/README.md

 Simple component for toggle between `light` and `dark` theme in your React app.

-- It saves the theme in `localStorage` with the key `theme`.
+- It saves the theme in `localStorage` with the key `theme` by default
-- If there is no theme in `localStorage`, the default is the user's preferred theme.
+- If there is no theme in `localStorage`, the default is the user's preferred theme

 ## Installation